nbeddows/meen-i8080-arcade/README.md

 - mach_emu ^
 - meen_hw ^
-- nlohmann_json
+- ArduinoJson
 - popl
 - sdl
 - sdl_mixer

-^ These packages are not currently hosted on a Conan server and require manual installation, see the section titled [Export a Conan package](https://github.com/nbeddows/mach-emu/blob/main/README.md)
+^ These packages are not currently hosted on a Conan server and require manual installation, see the section titled [Export a Conan package](https://github.com/nbeddows/mach-emu/blob/main/README.md).
+**NOTE**: mach_emu minimum version of 2.0.0 is required for rp2040 support which is currently under development and therefore must be installed from the mach_emu development branch.

 **3.** Run cmake to configure and generate the build system.